shelialia/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous GuestNote home folder.

+**Q**: What should I do if the app crashes or behaves unexpectedly?<br>
+**A**: Ensure you are using the correct version of Java as specified in the Quick Start section.
+If the issue persists, check the log files for any error messages and report them to the support team.

+**Q**: Can I use GuestNote on multiple computers simultaneously?<br>
+**A**: GuestNote is designed to be used on a single computer.
+Using it on multiple computers simultaneously may lead to data inconsistencies.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
-The remedy is to manually restore the minimized Help Window.
+2. **If you minimise the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimised, and no new Help Window will appear.
+The remedy is to manually restore the minimised Help Window.
+3. **Slow performance on large guest lists**, if the guest list contains a large number of entries, the application may experience slow performance.
+The remedy is to periodically clear out old or unnecessary entries.

 --------------------------------------------------------------------------------------------------------------------